English

 Whether you’re exploring the romantic grounds or wandering through its majestic halls, Pena Palace remains a testament to Portugal’s rich history and the artistic vision of King Ferdinand II.

-Frequently asked questions and answers about Pena Palace's history
+Frequently asked questions about Pena Palace's history

-Why is Pena Palace so colorful?
+Why is Pena Palace considered important historically?